JC-ARAGON/Data-Analytics-Portfolio/2_SQL_Project/Data_Exploration.md

 - Deaths per million people, calculated as (total_deaths / population) * 1,000,000, which allows for fair comparisons between countries of different sizes.
 2. Orders results by deaths_per_million in descending order, displaying the hardest-hit nations first.
 ### 📊 Insights
-- Peru, Belgium, and Italy have some of the highest deaths per million, reflecting severe outbreaks and healthcare system strain.
+- Hungary, Czechia and San Marino have some of the highest deaths per million, reflecting severe outbreaks and healthcare system strain.
 - Larger countries like India and China have lower deaths per million, despite high total deaths, due to large populations diluting the per capita impact.
 ---